Horus-Org/dart-dlc/docs/run.md

 ## 1. Introduction <a name="introduction"></a>

 Provide a brief overview of your Dart Discreet Log Contractnt (DLC).
-Explain its purpose, benefits, and any other relevant information.

 ## 2. Getting Started <a name="getting-started"></a>